cdrx/rancher-gitlab-deploy/README.md

   --stack TEXT                    The name of the stack in Rancher (defaults
-                                  to the name of the group in GitLab) [required] --sidekicks/--no-sidekicks      Upgrade service sidekicks at the same time?
+                                  to the name of the group in GitLab) [required]
-                                  Defaults to not upgrading sidekicks --new-sidekick-image NAME IMAGE If specified, replace the named sidekick image (and :tag) with this one during the upgrade.
-                                  This flag can be used more than once.
   --service TEXT                  The name of the service in Rancher to
                                   upgrade (defaults to the name of the service in GitLab)  [required]